uber-research/java-dependency-validator/README.md

 # Overview

-This tool attempts to help with problems that can arise from introducing diffs that also include modifications of the third-party library dependencies (changing/adding/removing a given version of a third-party library).
-This is particularly dangerous and difficult to detect if an affected library is not directly used by the user code (as then potential incompatibilities would be caught at build time) but rather is used indirectly via another third-party library that remains unchanged.
-The tool currently focuses on detecting missing class and missing method errors that may be a result of such third-party library dependency.
-At a high level, it takes a list of classes and methods defined in root jar files (i.e., jar files that define the user code logic), as well as a list of classes and methods missing in the application code after third-party library dependency change, and performs reachability analysis to find missing classes and methods reachable from from the roots.
+Dependency Validator is a Uber research tool aiming at detecting deep incompatibilities between third-party library dependency versions for a given project.

+When upgrading dependency versions for a project, conflicts may arise due to removed or modified classes or methods in the new dependency version.
+When such classes or methods are being used directly from first party code, such conflicts are easy to detect and can be pointed out by the build/compilation itself.
+However, when the affected class or method is not directly used by the user code, but rather is used indirectly via another third-party library that remains unchanged, then the resulting issues are more difficult to detect and might introduce runtime bugs (see Java’s [NoSuchMethodError](https://docs.oracle.com/javase%2F7%2Fdocs%2Fapi%2F%2F/java/lang/NoSuchMethodError.html) and [ClassNotFoundException](https://docs.oracle.com/javase%2F7%2Fdocs%2Fapi%2F%2F/java/lang/ClassNotFoundException.html)).
+If the path under which the changed/removed class or method is used is not part of the common path or not covered by tests, these bugs can be surprisingly hard to guard against, or debug once they begin triggering in production.

+Furthermore, just checking that all static references from every dependency A to each method of every other dependency B are correct for the given version of B can actually prove too restrictive.
+In practice, any given project uses only a subset of the APIs of each of its third-party dependencies, so we do not care about calls between A and B which are unreachable given our first-party project code.

+Thus, Dependency Validator tries to find reachable calls to removed/changed methods and reachable load operations on removed/changed classes for an updated third-party dependency.

+At a high level, the tool takes the full fat jar for the project (i.e. a service or application jar), along with all the pre-upgrade and post-upgrade dependency jars, and explicit knowledge of which classes and methods correspond to first-party code logic (root jar files).
+It then performs reachability analysis to find missing classes and methods in the post-upgrade set which are reachable from the first-party code.

 # Usage